Professionals Have Unique Needs

-They have invested many years in undergraduate and post-graduate education, so they typically are older when they finally enter their profession.
-They are generally well compensated, but that compensation comes at the price of long hours and weekends spent at work and away from families.
+They have invested many years in undergraduate and postgraduate education, so they typically are older when they finally enter their profession.
+They are generally compensated well, but that compensation comes at the price of long hours and weekends spent at work and away from families.
+At Wilson + Miller in Little Rock, our planning attorneys understand that these circumstances create a unique set of needs for professionals.

 Licensed professionals are not permitted to limit their professional liability within a business entity.
-Couple that with an increasing societal belief that every bad outcome or result deserves compensation.Professionals put their entire life’s work and savings on the line every day they go to work.
+Couple that with an increasing societal belief that every bad outcome or result deserves compensation, and it quickly becomes apparent that professionals put their entire life’s work and savings on the line every day they go to work.
 Our mission is to help our professional clients structure their business and professional life so that they can have the confidence that what they have saved will always be there to provide for their financial security and the security of their family.

 - Exit Planning